Biography of The Rt Revd Stephen Conway, Bishop of Ely

 Since the autumn of 2014 Bishop Stephen has been the lead bishop for education in the House of Lords.
 He chairs the Council of the National Society Council which supports the church’s work in schools, further and higher education.

 Bishop Stephen chairs the Development and Appointments Group (DAG) of the House of Bishops, serving the continuing training and development of existing senior clergy and the nurture of future senior leaders.

 The Bishop of Ely, by ancient tradition, is the Visitor of three Cambridge Colleges: Jesus, Peterhouse and St John’s.
 He takes a keen interest in both the University of Cambridge and Anglia Ruskin University.
 He is also the Chair of the Council at Westcott House, one of the Anglican theological colleges within the Cambridge Federation.

 He is also a Vice President of Affirming Catholicism.
 He is a member of the Society of Catholic Priests and the Bishop Visitor of the Company of Servers.
-From the autumn 2014 Bishop Stephen represents the Church of England on the Faith and Order Commission of the World Council of Churches.
+Since the autumn 2014 Bishop Stephen r has represented the Church of England on the Faith and Order Commission of the World Council of Churches.

 Bishop Stephen grew up in multi-cultural South London, where some of his family still live.
 He attended a Church of England grammar school next to the Oval cricket ground, with free views of test matches.
 Bishop Stephen is single and part of a wider loving family, which includes his mother and stepfather, his two married sisters, a teenage nephew and niece and a number of god children.